More about the Competition

 Mission and objectives of the Competition

-The primary objective of the Stanisław Moniuszko International Competition of Polish Music is to promote Polish music worldwide and disseminate the wonderful legacy of Stanisław Moniuszko and other excellent Polish composers amongst a wide spectrum of listeners.
+The primary objective of the Stanisław Moniuszko International Competition of Polish Music is to popularise Polish music worldwide and showcase the masterful works written by 56 distinguished Polish composers.

-The Competition promotes Polish music written in the nineteenth and twentieth centuries, especially those works which have been forgotten or have been less popular in concert practice.
-Its objective is to present rediscovered works to the general public and provide this unjustly neglected repertoire with appropriate analyses and new editions.
-The Competition equally endeavours to promote talented musicians who are willing to include lesser-known works written by Polish composers in their concert programmes.
-The Competition was also established to promote Poland as a meeting place of the international public during artistic events.
+The Competition promotes Polish music written in the nineteenth and twentieth centuries, especially newly discovered works that can be restored to concert practice by the participants of the event.
+The Competition is dedicated to professional musicians, regardless of their age or citizenship.
+It aims to disseminate the featured compositions amongst a wide spectrum of international recipients and provide the legacy of the successive generations of Polish composers with appropriate analyses and new editions.
+The Competition equally endeavours to promote talented musicians who are willing to include lesser-known works written by Polish composers in the repertoire they regularly perform.
+It was also established to promote Poland as a meeting place of the international public during artistic events.